-That's a question someone recently asked me.
-And it's a question that I didn't have an immediate answer for.
+That’s a question someone recently asked on mid-2020.
+And it’s a question that I didn’t have an immediate answer for.

 Why?
 Mainly because I hadn’t really thought about that question.